nicolaschengdev/WYPopoverController/README.md

 Situations when handling is required:

 * If the popover controller is presented from a target rectangle using the `-presentPopoverFromRect:inView:permittedArrowDirections:animated` method of WYPopoverController.
+You can use `-popoverController:willRepositionPopoverToRect:inView:` method introduced in the **0.1.6 release** .
-* If the popover controller is presented from a bar button item that is removed after the rotation has finished.
+* If the popover controller is presented from a bar button item that is removed after the rotation has finished .

 ### Change logs